coder/docs/admin/resources.md

 ### Shared Resources With Coder Workspaces on Your Cloud Infrastructure

-This behavior enables a model of Shared Resources to provide developers access to greater computing resources at similar or lower costs to the organization.
+This behavior enables a model of **Shared Resources** to provide developers access to greater computing resources at similar or lower costs to your organization.
-Consider the original example.
-Instead, let’s place every developer into an isolated Coder Workspace on the same piece of hardware.
+Consider the prior example.
+Instead, let’s place each developer into their own isolated Coder Workspace, all scheduled onto the same piece of hardware.
 Suppose this hardware is a 16 CPU core machine.
-Notice how each developer has access to the proper resources during peak load– providing a performant experience when needed, with less waste when not.
+Notice how each developer has access to the proper resources during peak load– providing a performant experience when needed, with less waste during periods of idling.

 <!-- Notice how each developer has access to greater
 resources during peak load– providing a superior experience when needed,